 Loras offers a variety of service and social justice experience trips throughout the year.
-Every year, over 100 Loras students, faculty and staff go out on weeklong trips across the country and abroad.
-Below are few of our signature trips.
+Every year, over 100 Loras students, faculty and staff go out on week-long trips across the country and abroad.
+Below are a few of our signature service opportunities.

 This trip is focused on helping the local residents at St. Paul’s Parish.
 Students work on housing improvements, visit with elderly and learn about the Appalachian people.
 Students also organize a Thanksgiving dinner and entertainment for residents of the area.

 Working with the Sisters of St. Francis, students assist with outreach in local schools and after school tutoring programs, work on home repairs throughout the community, and visit the elderly, all while learning about the history and culture of the area.

 While working on coastal restoration projects, you will learn about the gulf coast and witness first-hand what years of hurricanes and environmental disasters have done to the area.
 Work and live with Camp Hope, whose mission is defined by “what we do and how we live.”